 Day 7 – Office/Craft/Miscellaneous

 Once you’ve made it to day seven, your house should already be feeling so much more organized.
 Day seven is basically for anything that may have been missed previously during the week.
 Look for things like craft supplies, gift wrapping items, office tools, pet items, etc. Basically anything that is still out of place.
 Get rid of whatever is broken, worn out, or not used.
 Then, make sure to find a place for everything that you are keeping.
 If you can’t find a home for something, reconsider whether or not it should be kept.
 Day seven may also be a good day to go through and give your house a good top-to-bottom cleaning.
 This should be a fairly easy task now that you have decluttered your whole house!
-Be sure to check out my post 5 Tips That Will Make Cleaning Your House a Breeze.

 So now that we’ve broken this down, do you think you’re ready to tackle this project?
 I know many of us cannot devote an entire week to this, but could you do one step each week?
 It’s totally okay if you have to move at a slower pace!
 You’ll still be making consistent progress by focusing on one task at a time.

 As always, I love hearing from you.
 Have you started your spring cleaning yet?
 Let me know how it’s going!
 Feel free to leave a comment below or send me an email via my contact page.

 For more posts and updates, follow @the_stark_nest on Instagram!